Shree05Ram/nums/README.md

 numFizzBuzz
 Write a short program that prints each number from 1 to 100 on a new line.

-For each multiple of 3, print "Fizz" instead of the number.
+For each multiple of 3, print "Fizz" instead of the number.Fizz should be printed multiplier number of times.

 For each multiple of 5, print "Buzz" instead of the number.